How Star Wars contributed to one of Cannon’s most infamous creative flops.

 In hindsight, it was perhaps not the best marketing strategy for a production company with franchise aspirations.
 Star Wars was and is an unprecedented cultural phenomenon, packed with rich and wonderfully conflicted characters, star actors, innovative costume and set design, with a degree of financial power that has its own gravitational field.
 It also exhibits the kind of breathtakingly grandiose world-building that a company of Cannon’s B-movie heritage could only dream of.

 Plus, Masters of the Universe was already a cultural phenomenon in its own right.
-With a bigger emphasis on its swords and sorcery roots, Cannon may have been looking at a commercial goldmine without its derivative distractions.
+With a bigger emphasis on its swords and sorcery roots, Cannon may have been looking at a commercial goldmine.
 Kids had already bought into the He-Man concept in their droves, and a more familiar big screen translation would have been a much safer prospect.
 I mean, kids were already sold on the product.
 Why toy with a winning formula by essentially competing with the most successful movie franchise in history?

 For one thing, the camp aura of the cartoon and its characters struggle to translate to the silver screen given the movie’s muddled psuedo-Star Wars appearance.
 Led by a ludicrously homoerotic Dolph Lundgren, the cast are largely laughable, particularly antagonist Skeletor’s rabble of cornball mercenaries.
 Looking more like a selection of cuddly toys with an iron-clad bald fellow thrown in for variation, the motley crew of Blade, Karg, Saurod and Beast Man spend most of the movie’s running time bumbling uselessly about the place, continually lambasted by the evil Skeletor in a manner that leaves them yelping like hungry kittens.